 Thereafter, he redirected his research focus towards biological related sciences in the laboratory of Prof. Kenichi Yoshikawa at the Kyoto University, Japan.
 He proposed and investigated a mechanism that enables the control of heart conduction by reducing pacing protocols in cardiac tissue culture to understand the formation and recovery of cardiac diseases.
 For this investigations he utilized numerical simulations, experiments with primary cardiomyocyte culture and light-tuneable gelatin gels.
 His research was supported by the Honor Scholarship of the Japan Student Services Organization (JASSO), the Japanese Government (Monbukagakusho) Scholarship (MEXT), and the Japan Society for the Promotion of Science (JSPS).
 In 2010, he obtained his doctoral degree at the Kyoto University, Japan and proceeded as a postdoctoral fellow.
 During this time he obtained travel grants for visits in the George Washington University, Washington DC, USA (Prof. Narine Sarvazyan) and Stony Brook University, New York, USA (Prof. Emilia Entcheva) for 3 month, as well as the funding for a 1.5 month stay in the Fritz Haber Institute, Berlin, Germany (Prof. Harald Engel), Physikalisch-Technische Bundesanstalt, Berlin, Germany (Prof. Markus Bär), and Max-Planck-Institute for Dynamics and Self-Organization, Göttingen, Germany (Prof. Stefan Luther).

-When he is not in the lab, he loves to ski (alpine and nordic), run (road and trail), implement programs, render with blender, play with his kids and simply enjoy a tasty cup of coffee with his wife.
+When he is not in the lab, he loves to ski, run, implements programs, renders with blender, plays with his kids and simply enjoys a tasty cup of coffee with his wife.